Trustwave and Cybereason Merge to Form Global MDR Powerhouse for Unparalleled Cybersecurity Value. Learn More

 3 Ways to Navigate the Challenges of Australian IRAP Assessments

-Compliance is a cornerstone for organisations, especially in countries such as the United States.
+Compliance is a cornerstone for organizations, especially in Australia.

 The Australian Government uses the Information Security Manual (ISM) as its “cornerstone” for developing cybersecurity principles to protect systems and data.
 Although not required as a matter of law for compliance, the ISM holds weight as considered advice by the Australian Signals Directorate (ASD), including when used for conducting security assessments performed by assessors appointed by the ASD.